angular/angular/CONTRIBUTING.md

 discussion list or [StackOverflow][stackoverflow].
 Please note that Angular 2 is still in early developer preview, and the core team's capacity to answer usage questions is limited.
 We are also available on [Gitter][gitter].

 ## <a name="issue"></a> Found an Issue?
-If you find a bug in the source code or a mistake in the documentation, you can help us by [submitting an issue](#submit-issue) to our [GitHub Repository][github].
+If you find a bug in the source code, you can help us by [submitting an issue](#submit-issue) to our [GitHub Repository][github].
 Even better, you can [submit a Pull Request](#submit-pr) with a fix.